 Susan Dey played the role of Laurie Partridge.
 Susan was a teen model and at 17 joined the Partridge clan.
 Her character cared a lot about relevant, worldly topics, and Dey was just the girl to express this deeper side to show.
 People took note of Susan, garnering her first movie role in 1972’s Skyjacked.
 Post-Partridge, Dey frequented many hit TV shows, like Barnaby Jones and Hawaii 5-0.

-Susan was considered for the role of Sandy in Grease in ‘78 which, and if you haven’t watched our Grease Behind the Scenes video, check it out!
+Susan was considered for the role of Sandy in Grease in ‘78, and if you haven’t watched our Grease Behind the Scenes video, check it out!
 In 1986, Dey got perhaps the biggest break of her career even surpassing The Partridge Family, with her role in L.A.
 Law.
 The gig would supply Susan with 3 Emmy Nominations, and one Golden Globe victory out of 5 nominations.
 Another Partridge Family actor who has been very quiet recently, she hasn’t acted since 2 episodes of 2004’s Third Watch.
 However, she has kept herself busy otherwise, being a board member with UCLA Medical Center’s Rape Treatment Center.
 Co-narrating a documentary on ‘campus assault’, gave Dey a purposeful sense of control in a way that helped others.
 Dey, having suffered from anorexia during the run of The Partridge Family, seems to be using her position to now influence other young girls.

 5. Dave Madden

 Dave Madden also deserves an honorable mention as he passed away in 2014 at age 82 from complications of myelodysplastic syndrome.
 He played the role of Reuben Kincaid in The Partridge Family.
-In 1951 Dave dropped out of college & enlisted in the Air Force. he was sent to Libya, where he was very successful as an entertainer in camp shows.
+In 1951 Dave dropped out of college & enlisted in the Air Force.
+He was sent to Libya, where he was very successful as an entertainer in camp shows.
 This led to his humble beginnings after the war as a comedian and stage act.
 His career started slow, He finally caught a break while performing at a Beverly Hills nightclub.

 In 1965, Madden scored a great role on Camp Runamuck – Dave was also series regular on Laugh-IN, performing in 24 outrageous episodes.
 Reuben Kincaid as an agent always seemed agitated But Madden himself was always there for his co-stars.
 When Danny Bonaduce endured tough times, Madden opened his doors to him.
 Bonaduce stated he owed Madden a lot for how reliable and supportive he was.